Carnation Walling - Ceiling Beams

 Mark beam positions on top edge of 2x6s

-From your CAD drawings, draw marks to show where the beams should cross the 2x6s.
+From your CAD drawings, draw marks to show where the beams should be positioned on the 2x6s.
+The beam positions should be shown on your CAD drawings.

 Make 10.5" floor beams